 - Three-year warranty (recommended)

-- Also, pick a computer according to your degree as many companies recommend computers which are more suited towards certain fields/ programs.
+- Also, pick a computer according to your degree, as many companies recommend computers that are more suited to certain fields/programs.

 - Everyday resources to help save a few dollars:

 - If you shop with Chrome, use Rakuten.
 Believe the hype!

 - Add Honey as a browser extension so you can use coupons you didn’t even know existed!